21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

 Because it’s located a bit outside of the town of Rovaniemi, you’ll be able to enjoy beautifully clear night skies without the light pollution of the city — better chances of the Northern lights, while still getting to enjoy all the fun winter Lapland activities!

-This magical place is truly unforgettable: beyond just glass igloos, they also have an ice sauna and even portable private saunas that they transport by skis!
+This magical place is truly unforgettable: beyond just glass igloos, they also have an ice sauna and even portable private saunas that they transport around the resort on a snowmobile and skis!

 Check reviews, room types, and availability here at Apukka Resort here!